-From our accessible Terrace room through to the cosy rooms in the eaves of the house, there are shapes and sizes to suit all.
-Of our fourteen rooms, twelve have direct sea views, so the only question for you to answer is from what vantage point do you want to survey the glory of the beach and the harbour beneath you.
+From our accessible room in the lower ground floor through to the cosy rooms in the eaves of the house, there are shapes and sizes to suit all.
+Of our fourteen rooms, twelve have direct sea views, so the only question for you to answer is from what vantage point would you like to survey the glory of the beach and the harbour beneath you.

 Suite with Sea View and Balcony